RichLlew182/readme-generator/output/README.md

 ## Questions

-If you have any questions about the project you can reach me by email at richard@gmail.com
+If you have any questions about the project you can reach me by email at email